warning Coming soon – PHH Mortgage is changing its name! right arrow

 Fort Washington, PA, 19034

-The Seller agrees that PHH may act as attorney-in-fact in order to endorse the Mortgage Notes from the Seller to PHH, and to execute necessary documents, such as, but not limited to assignments of mortgages, deeds of trust, deeds to secure debt and other documents securing those Mortgage Notes, giving PHH the authority to do each action fully as Seller.
+The Client agrees that PHH may act as attorney-in-fact in order to endorse the Mortgage Notes from the Client to PHH, and to execute necessary documents, such as, but not limited to assignments of mortgages, deeds of trust, deeds to secure debt and other documents securing those Mortgage Notes, giving PHH the authority to do each action fully as Client.
 This power of attorney can only be revoked or discontinued by notification to PHH in writing.
 If the contract between PHH and Seller is terminated, this power of attorney will remain with PHH for a minimum of three years after termination.

 PHH requires the delivery of the complete and correct original, properly endorsed, Mortgage Note before purchase as part of the collateral package delivery.
 The original Mortgage Note must be received on or before the commitment expiration date.
 A copy of the original Mortgage Note with proper endorsements must be provided in the imaged package.
 Refer to state guidelines for additional information regarding the acceptance of electronic signatures on collateral documents.